-Casa Ladrillo; a two-bedroom, two bath, double-master-suite townhome with a private pool in McAllen available for short-term rentals.
-The townhome sleeps a maximum of six adult guests using the sofa and/or deluxe air mattress.
-Minimum two night stay.
-Because of access tot he pool, the home is not safe or suitable for children (0-12 years) and no unattended teenagers are allowed.
+A two-bedroom, two bath, double-master-suite townhome with a private, enclosed pool available for short-term rentals in McAllen, Texas.
+The home requires a minimum two night stay and allows a maximum of four guests.
+Because of numerous points of access to the pool, the home is not recommended or suitable for children ages 0 to 12 years and no unattended teenagers are allowed.
+Also, no parties or events are allowed.

 Please review the house rules here.